daniel-cintra/modular-blog/README.md

 -   Tags Management
 -   Authors Management

-This means that you can easily create posts using a Fully Featured WYSIWYG Editor, and manage them using a simple and intuitive interface to create, edit, and delete posts, categories, tags, and authors, also allowing you to manage the posts' status and visibility throught publication dates.
+This means that you can easily create posts using a Fully Featured WYSIWYG Editor, and manage them using a simple and intuitive interface to create, edit, and delete posts, categories, tags, and authors, also allowing you to manage the posts' status and visibility through publication dates.

 ## Preparing to install the Modular Blog Module

-Before installing the Modular Blog Module, you need to make sure that you have the Modular Project installed and configured in your Laravel Application.
-If you haven't done that yet, you can follow the [Modular Project's Installation Guide](https://docs.ismodular.com/getting-started.html).
+Before installing the Modular Blog Module, please ensure the following steps are completed:

+1. **Modular Project Installation**: Confirm that the Modular Project is installed and configured in your Laravel application.
+If this step is incomplete, please consult the [Modular Project's Installation Guide](https://docs.ismodular.com/getting-started.html) for assistance.

-With the Modular Project installed, follow the steps to [Publish Site Files](https://docs.ismodular.com/essentials/site-setup.html).
+2. **Site Files Publication**: With the Modular Project set up, proceed to [Publish Site Files](https://docs.ismodular.com/essentials/site-setup.html) as outlined in the documentation.
+This step is crucial for successfully integrating the Modular Blog Module.

 Now that you have all set, proceed to install the Modular Blog Module.